DETAILED ACTION

 receiving a data packet from the external device; (receiving a packet transmission from a network entity [Elshafie: 0007; 0074]);

-determining whether a specific condition is satisfied in which a response signal is not transmitted, in response to the received data packet; and based on the specific condition being satisfied, keeping silent without sending the response signal to the external device; (determining whether to transmit an acknowledgement (ACK) or negative acknowledgement (NACK) feedback transmission to the network entity in response to the transmission based on at least a predetermined condition configured by the network entity, wherein a bit may be used to indicate to the UE that no ACK/NACK feedback is to be sent in response to the received transmission [Elshafie: 0007; 0107]);
+determining whether a specific condition is satisfied in which a response signal will not be transmitted, in response to the received data packet; and based on the specific condition being satisfied, keeping silent without sending the response signal to the external device; (determining whether to transmit an acknowledgement (ACK) or negative acknowledgement (NACK) feedback transmission to the network entity in response to the transmission based on at least a predetermined condition configured by the network entity, wherein a bit may be used to indicate to the UE that no ACK/NACK feedback is to be sent in response to the received transmission [Elshafie: 0007; 0107]);

 However, Elshafie does not teach: